 You can also use software like ‘Driver Easy’ to update the driver.
-This tool will identify your system and choose the right driver for the Windows 10 variant and sound card you possess and install the driver on your system correctly.
+This tool will identify your system, choose the correct driver for the Windows 10 variant and sound card you possess, and install the driver on your system correctly.

 Turn Off Audio Enhancements

 The audio enhancements feature in Windows 10 is necessary for the sound card to work correctly.
 But this can obstruct the performance of the driver.
 So you have to turn off the enhancements by following the steps below:

-Press both R and Windows key simultaneously and type Control in the search box.
+Open sound settings by pressing both R and Windows keys simultaneously and type Control in the search box.
 Now press the Enter key.

 Under the Large Icons, choose the Sound option.

-Under the playback tab in the sound option, choose the default device, and right-click on it.
-Choose Properties in the drop-down menu that appears.
+Under the playback tab in the sound settings option, choose the default playback device, and right-click on it.
+Choose the device Properties in the drop-down menu that appears.

-Choose the Enhancement tab and tick the ‘Disable all sound effects‘ tab present.
+Choose the Enhancement tab and tick the ‘Disable all sound effects‘ tab.

 Check whether the sound has returned.
-If the sound issue persists, revert his option and repeat steps 2 and 3 with the other default device and try again.
+If the sound issue persists, revert his option, repeat steps 2 and 3 with the other default device, and try again.

 Fix Realtek Audio

-Changing the Realtek high definition audio driver can also solve the sound issue.
+Changing the Realtek high definition audio device driver can also solve the sound issue.
 Here are the steps for this solution: